 A bit about me, music & art...

 Born January 16th, 1953 in Cincinnati, Ohio USA.
-I grew up in northern Kentucky in a time when guitar music was exploding all around me.
+I grew up south of the river in northern Kentucky, during a time when guitar music was exploding all around me.
 Jimi Hendrix, Led Zeppelin & Cream were a few heavy hitters of the day.
 Growing up during the 50s & 60s was indeed eye opening.
 Almost magical for a teenaged country boy who waited with fervor for his weekly dose of "Jelly Pudding".
 "JP" was a local radio show that presented music from the emerging rock bands of the day for just a few short hours on the weekend, exposing it to my little corner of the world via a transistor radio.

 When I was 12, a friend's younger brother, Joe, taught me “Tom Dooley”.
 I went home & played it for my Dad.
 (I have no memory of trying to play anything on Dad's guitar before this.
 Just saying.)
 The next day, my friend, Dexter, taught me “Wild Wood Flower”.
 I went home & played that for Dad as well.
 This inspired him to go out on the third day & buy me a Gibson Melody Maker & an amp from a pawn shop.
 Not too far down the road, the first song I taught myself mostly by ear was “Purple Haze”.
 Dad asked, "What happened to the Country music?".
 The rest is history.

 I've had the privilege of hosting several notable jams at some of the tri-state's coolest Blues venues, like Lucille's, Jazzmania & Mansion Hill Tavern.
-As of March 2020, I'd been hosting the open mic at Mansion Hill on Mondays for 11 years.
-(On March 13th, 2020, I stopped performing in public events.
+As of March 2020, I'd been hosting the Monday night open mic at Mansion Hill for 11 years.
+Also hosted an open jam at Jane's Saddlebag for a few summers.
+(On Friday the 13th, of March 2020, I stopped performing in public events.
 Just keeping busy with music & art projects.)

-Some bands I have shared significant sonic time with are: P.O.E., Dunharrow, LAZER, Latter Rain, Eat at Joe's, Legal Tender, John Redell & the Bottom Line, Sweet Alice & the Unfinished Business Blues Band, 2 Days Away, the Flock, MC Blue, Shepherd's Pi, John Redell & the Company He Keeps, the Hedgehogs, Erin Coburn's Cosmic Chaos, Deb O & Montague.
+Some bands I have shared significant sonic time with are: P.O.E., Dunharrow, LAZER, Latter Rain, Eat at Joe's, Swing Shift, Legal Tender, John Redell & the Bottom Line, Sweet Alice & the Unfinished Business Blues Band, 2 Days Away, the Flock, MC Blue, Shepherd's Pi, John Redell & the Company He Keeps, II Juicy, the Chuck Land Band, the Hedgehogs, Erin Coburn's Cosmic Chaos, Deb O & Montague, Moonshine & Wine...

 I've been asked on many occasions who I thought influenced me the most.
 I decided to compile a quick tally off the top of my head.
 With no thought of rhyme or reason, I quickly put down the following names as they came to me: